-The lab has characterized more than 360 nanomedicine products for researchers worldwide, and it has partnered with several pharmaceutical companies for nanotech reformulation and characterization efforts.
+The Nanotechnology Characterization Laboratory has characterized more than 360 nanomedicine products for researchers worldwide, and it has partnered with several pharmaceutical companies for nanotech reformulation and characterization efforts.

-Through an application process, NCL offers preclinical characterization services to investigators who have developed promising nanotechnology-based cancer treatments.
+Through an application process, the laboratory offers preclinical characterization services to investigators who have developed promising nanotechnology-based cancer treatments.
 Once accepted, all characterization is performed at no charge to the submitting investigator.

-The lab has expertise in formulation and characterization of an extensive variety of nanotechnology-based platforms, including polymeric, lipid-based, dendrimer, and inorganic nanoparticles.
+The laboratory has expertise in formulation and characterization of an extensive variety of nanotechnology-based platforms, including polymeric, lipid-based, dendrimer, and inorganic nanoparticles.

-Learn more about NCL and its collaborative opportunities.
+Learn more about the Nanotechnology Characterization Laboratory and its collaborative opportunities.

 - Scientists tackle challenges to save time and money in developing nanomedicines for cancer research